 The following ordinance which shall be effective as provided herein shall govern the time, place and manner of holding certain special events on City roads, City property, or at a business licensed with Hyde Park City, when an event's impact upon City services exceeds those regularly provided.
-The regulations provided herein are enacted in order to promote the health, safety and welfare of all the persons in the City, residents and visitors by ensuring that special events do not create disturbances, become nuisances, menace or threaten life, health, and property, disrupt traffic or threaten or damage private or public property.
+The regulations provided herein are enacted in order to promote the health, safety and welfare of all the persons in the City, residents and visitors by ensuring that special events reasonably provide for their disproportionate use of municipal services and do not create disturbances, become nuisances, menace or threaten life, health, and property, disrupt traffic or threaten or damage private or public property.
 It is not the intent of this ordinance to regulate in any manner the content of speech or infringe upon the right to assemble, except for the time, place and manner of speech and assembly, and this Chapter should not be interpreted, nor construed otherwise.

 4.70.020 Application Of Provisions